-Iggy Azalea Has Clapped Back At Trolls Saying She Looks 40 Years Old
+Iggy Azalea Has Clapped Back At Trolls Saying She Looks 40-Years-Old

-Australian rapper, Iggy Azalea has recently responded to her trolls who are claiming she looks 40 years old.
+Australian rapper Iggy Azalea has recently responded to her trolls who are claiming she looks 40-years-old.
 The “Black Widow” hitmaker quote tweeted an account to remind those that she’s really 12 years younger than everyone thinks she is.

 According to Hot New Hip Hop, Kash Doll told her fans that she’s often mistaken for being older than she actually is, expressing that she sometimes hears fans say she’s over 30-years-old when she’s only 21.